-Acceptable Sources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration gratuities, overtime. discrepancy and new hire reports, and/or computer matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail, fax or in person.
+Acceptable Sources of Verification

+Third Party Documents

+Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration

+gratuities, overtime. discrepancy and new hire reports, and/or computer matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail, fax or in person.
 The Housing Department may have the Resident sign a Request for Earnings Statement from the SSA to confirm past earnings and the Housing Department will mail the form to SSA.
 The form will be sent to the address the Housing Department specifies on the form. specifying amount to be paid per pay period and length of pay period.
 Document in file by the owner. for at least two years and increases can be accurately projected.
-The three most current, consecutive and complete paycheck stubs if paid bi-weekly; the four most current, consecutive paycheck stubs if paid semi- monthly or weekly, if employed by the same employer in conjunction with UIV / EIV Data. describe amount and source of income.
-Family composition.
+Paycheck stubs or earning statements for the last three months, if employed by the same employer in conjunction with UIV / EIV Data. describe amount and source of income.

+Family None required.
 None required.
-None required.
-Birth certificates Divorce decree Legal separation documents Drivers' licenses Employer records Income tax returns Marriage certificates School records Social Security Administration records Social service agency records Support payment records Utility bills
+Birth certificates

+composition.
+Divorce decree

+Legal separation documents

+Drivers' licenses

+Employer records

+Income tax returns

+Marriage certificates

+School records

+Social Security Administration records

+Social service agency records

+Support payment records

+Utility bills

-Acceptable So ources of Verification Funtantala Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration Veterans Administration (VA) records Family type.
+Acceptable So ources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration Veterans Administration (VA) records Family type.
 (Information verified only to determine eligibility for preferences, and allowances.)
 Disability Status: statement from physician or other reliable source, if benefits documenting status are not received.
 Displacement Status: Written statement or certificate of displacement by the appropriate governmental authority.
 Telephone or inperson contact with source documented in file.
 Elderly Status (when there is reasonable doubt that applicant is at least sixty two (62)): birth certificate, baptismal certificate, social security records, driver's license, census record, official record of birth or other authoritative document or receipt of SSI old age benefits or SS benefits.
 Disabled, blind: evidence of receipt of SSI or Disability benefits.
 Elderly Status: Applicant's signature on application is generally sufficient.
 Full-time student status (of family member eighteen (18) or older, excluding head, spouse, or foster children).
 Verification from the Admissions or Registrar's Office or dean, counselor, advisor, etc., or from VA Office.
 Telephone or in- person contact with these sources documented in file by the owner.
 School records, such as paid fee statements that show a sufficient number of credits to be considered a full-time student by the Educational Institution attended.
 Immigration Status Verification of eligible immigration status must be received from DHS through the DHS SAVE system or through secondary Applicant/ Resident must provide appropriate immigration documents to initiate verification.
 Noncitizens must sign declaration certifying the following: Eligible immigration status; or Decision not to claim eligible status.